Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Trajectory Adaptive Multilevel Splitting (TAMS)

-where the sum is taken over all trajectories $\mathbf{X}$ simulated during the TAMS process, even those discarded and that did not collapse.
-With the sum of all weights equal to $1$, this estimator is thus an average of $\mathcal{O}$ over the total distribution of trajectories.
-Each run of TAMS provides a different value of $\hat{\mathcal{O}}$ and it can be shown~\cite{Brehier2015} that their average is unbiased and converges to the true mean of $\mathcal{O}$.
+where the sum is taken over all trajectories $\mathbf{X}$ simulated during TAMS.
+Equation~\ref{eq:ams_formula} is a weighted average of the function $\mathcal{O}$.
+The average is taken over an approximation of the distribution of trajectories, where the likelihood of trajectory $\mathbf{X}$ (or the probability it is randomly simulated) is approximated by $W_\mathbf{X}$.
+The function $\mathcal{O}$ can a priori represent any quantity, such as the averaged tree cover over a given area or time interval, the AMOC strength, or the probability that a wildfire occurs at a specific time step.
+Since the sum of all weights equals one, Eq.~\ref{eq:ams_formula} simply performs a weighted average over all sampled values of $\mathcal{O}(\mathbf{X})$.
+Each run of TAMS provides a different value of $\hat{\mathcal{O}}$ and it can be shown~\cite{Brehier2016} that their average is unbiased and converges to the true mean of $\mathcal{O}$.